mgunter-pivotal/pcf-hugo-workshop/content/post/lab-steeltoe-config.md

 ### Step 6
 ##### Push the app

-Push the Fortune Teller Service
+Push the Simple Cloud Foundry application

 On Linux/Mac: